 New York can be a traveller’s dream!
 Combine millions of people, different cultures, beautiful architecture, scrumptious food and amazing museums and what do you get?
 An all-time incredible city to explore.

-Visiting the main neighbourhoods of New York City is a must, as is visiting the majestic Lady Liberty and The Empire State but what about everything else?
+Visiting the best areas of New York is a must, as is visiting the iconic Lady Liberty and the Top Of The Rock but what about everything else.
 Where are the secret spots you have to see in this incredible city? 👀

-I’ve always been about experiencing the best views in Manhattan (case in point here and here) and ever since finding out about these secret spots in London, I’ve been on the hunt to uncover New York’s secrets spots which without a doubt will definitely be worth adding to your itinerary when planning your next trip to the Big Apple! 🍎
+You see, ever since finding out about these secret spots in London, I’ve been on the hunt to uncover New York’s secrets spots which will hopefully help on your next trip to New York.

 1.)
 Whispering Arch of Grand Central Station